-The CIT in LAC: Internalizing Changes in Global Corporate Taxation
+V. The CIT in LAC: Internalizing Changes in Global Corporate Taxation

-The CIT raises significant revenue in the region, yielding around 3.7 percent of GDP in LA7/LAC as of 2019, almost 1 ppt of GDP above OECD countries in that year (Figure 10).
-However, there is significant heterogeneity across LAC countries in terms of their reliance on corporate taxes, and the associated level of CIT statutory rates (Figure 10).
+The CIT raises significant revenue in the region, yielding around 3.7 percent of GDP in LA7/LAC as of 2019, almost 1 ppt of GDP above OECD countries in that year (Figure 12, panel 1).
+However, there is significant heterogeneity across LAC countries in terms of their reliance on corporate taxes, and the associated level of CIT statutory rates.